NEIL LEYBOURNE SMITH'S

 Twice in that December, the aerodrome at Bailleul was attacked by German Gotha bombers who dropped 250-pound bombs from about 8,500 feet but they failed to damage the aerodrome.

 A Sopwith Camel from the RFC's 65 Squadron brought down one of the Gothas and that was about all the excitement that the Squadron were to experience during the months that followed, because the irregular weather at times turned into gales and snowstorms and stopped all air activity in the area.
 Heavy bombardment from enemy long-range guns on the Bailleul area made life even harder.
-It was during one of these barrages when the weather was at its worst, that a letter was received saying the Squadron was no longer to be called 69 Squadron but 3 Squadron, Australian Flying Corps.
-The date was the 20th of January, 1918; thus 3 Squadron was officially christened.
+It was during one of these barrages when the weather was at its worst, that an instruction was received saying the Squadron was no longer to be called 69 Squadron, but 3 Squadron, Australian Flying Corps.
+The date was the 18th of January, 1918; thus 3 Squadron was officially christened.

 February through to March involved the Squadron in many photographic missions around the Armentieres area where fighting was intense.
 Some flights were assigned to drop propaganda leaflets over enemy rest-camps well behind the front line.
 Their purpose was to unsettle the enemy by letting them know that good food and warm billets awaited them if they choose to surrender.
 However these missions were discontinued after it became known throughout the Corps that pilots brought down in enemy territory while dropping leaflets were treated brutally by the enemy.